2000 Summer Olympics opening ceremony: Deep Sea Dreaming

-This segment celebrated Australia's affinity with the sea with the stadium floor being turned into a beach setting.
-The hero girl, Nikki Webster, arrived in beachwear and basks in the light.
+This segment celebrated Australia's affinity with the water with the stadium floor being turned into a Bondi Beach and The Dreaming setting.
+The so-called "Hero Girl" and the main protagonist of the opening ceremony, Nikki Webster arrived in beachwear and basked in the light.
 She seemed to fall asleep on the beach and drift off into a dream.
 The performers represented the sea and the various aquatic fauna appear and move around the arena floor.
-The hero girl was then hoisted up in the air by overhead wires and swam with the sea creatures.
+The Hero Girl was then hoisted up in the air by overhead wires and swam with the sea creatures.
 Other swimmers were also present, being coached (on a large screen) by Australian swimming coach Laurie Lawrence.
 This was a tribute to the Great Barrier Reef off the coast of Australia.